jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 <script>
 ...

-var webRTCAdaptor =
+var webRTCAdaptor = new WebRTCAdaptor(
-      new WebRTCAdaptor(
 		{
 			websocket_url : websocketURL,
 			mediaConstraints : mediaConstraints,
 			peerconnection_config : pc_config,
 			sdp_constraints : sdpConstraints,
 			localVideoId : "localVideo",
+			isPlayMode : playOnly,
 			debug : true,
 			callback : function(info, obj) {
 				if (info == "initialized") {
 				    //called by JavaScript SDK when WebSocket is connected.
 				} else if (info == "joinedTheRoom") {
 			            //called when this client is joined the room
 	                            //obj contains streamId field which is the stream id
                                     //that this client can use to publish to the room.
                                     //obj also contains streams array which is the list of streams in the room
                                     //so that you can play these streams in here

- 	    } else if (info == "streamJoined") {
-                //called when a new stream is joined to the room
-                //obj.streamId field contains the stream id
-                //you can request to play the stream.

-	    } else if (info == "newStreamAvailable") {
+                                    //periodically calls getRoominfo to checks for any new stream joined to the room } else if (info == "newStreamAvailable") {
-               //called after stream is requested to play and it's available to play right now

-	    } else if (info == "streamLeaved") {
-	       //called when a stream is leaved from the room }
+                                    //called when server gets a new stream while checking periodically for new streams.
+                                    //if there is a new stream, plays it.
-            else if (info == "publish_started") {
+				} else if (info == "publish_started") {
-	       //called when stream publishing is started for this client }
-            else if (info == "publish_finished") {
+				    //called when stream publishing is started for this client } else if (info == "publish_finished") {
-		//called when stream publishing has finished for this client }
-            else if (info == "leavedFromRoom") {
+				    //called when stream publishing has finished for this client } else if (info == "leavedFromRoom") {
-               //called when this client is leaved from the room
+			            //called when this client is leaved from the room } else if (info == "closed") {
-	    }
-            else if (info == "closed") {
 				    //called when websocket connection is closed
-	    }
-            else if (info == "play_finished") {
+				} else if (info == "play_finished") {
 				    //called when a stream has finished playing
+				} else if (info == "streamInformation") {
+				    //called when a stream information is received from the server } else if (info == "roomInformation") {
+				    //gets from the room information from the server when getRoomInfo is called.
+                                    //returns the array of streams.
 				}
+				else if (info == "data_channel_opened") {
+				    //called when data channel is opened
-            else if (info == "streamInformation") {
+				} else if (info == "data_channel_closed") {
+				    // called when data channel is closed
+				} else if(info == "data_received") {
-		//called when a stream information is received from the server }
+                                   //called when data is received through data channel }
 			},
 			callbackError : function(error, message) {
 		//some of the possible errors, NotFoundError, SecurityError,PermissionDeniedError }
 });
 ...